thunlp/Unified-DeltaTuning/README.md

 ```
 NOTE: Different versions of packages (like pytorch, transformers, etc.) may lead to different results from the paper.
 However, the trend should still hold no matter what versions of packages you use.

-# Data Preparation and
+# Data Preparation
 ```bash
 bash download.sh
 ```
 We pack the original 160 datasets.
-Please download it and extract the files to ./data.
-We upload PETs and pretrained_models to cloud.
-Please download and unpack them to ./pretrained_models and ./models.
+Please download it and extract the files to `./data`.
+We upload pretrained_models and original DETs checkpoints of tasks to cloud.
+Please download and unpack them to `./pretrained_models` and `./models`.

 # Experiments

-We pack original DETs checkpoints of tasks in our experiments().
-Please download it and extract the files to ./models

 ## Single-task Setting
 We take Sentiment Analysis tasks for example here.